duckduckgo/ios-search-and-stories/CONTRIBUTING.md

     from our issue tracker.
 The body describes the behavior without the patch, why this is a problem, and how the patch fixes the problem when applied.
 ````

+## Caveat(s)
+The DuckDuckGo mobile apps represent a ton of hard work from people all around the world.
+We've spent a long time thinking about exactly what we think makes a great mobile experience.
+While we'd love to accept each an every pull request, that almost certainly wouldn't result in a coherent experience.
+It's really important to sync up with us on what you're trying to do.
+Every new feature, no matter how excellent, must jive and work with the overall vision.
+The only way to do that is to stay in touch.

 ## Additional Resources